Questions About Skin Tightening?

 - Breasts.
 Fat transfer can be used to restore lost volume after childbirth or weight loss.
 Fat transfer can also be used for Natural Breast Augmentation.

 - Buttocks.
 Fat transfer can be used to lift the buttocks.
 Fat transfer can also be used to increase the size and improve the shape of the buttocks.
-This process has become known as the Brazilian Lift.
+This process has become known as the Brazilian Butt Lift (BBL), 3D BBL

 - Hands.
 Using fat transfer on the hands can improve wrinkling and cover the appearance of veins and tendons.
 It is said that you can really tell a person’s age from their hands.
-Fat transfer can make you hands look younger by 10 years of more.
+Fat transfer can make your hands look younger by 10 years or more.
+Fat Transfer

 4. How does surgical skin tightening work?